-The Modern Man’s 2022 Smart Casual Dressing Guide
+The Modern Man’s 2024 Smart Casual Dressing Guide

 Shoes can make or break a smart casual look, so pay them the attention they deserve.
 It should go without saying, but your footwear should be clean and well looked after.
 And that goes double if you’re going down the sneakers route.

-Some key smart casual footwear styles to consider include desert boots, Chelsea boots, loafers, Derby shoes, minimalist sneakers and deck shoes.
+Some key smart-casual footwear styles include desert boots, Chelsea boots, loafers, Derby shoes, minimalist sneakers and deck shoes.
 It’s hard to go wrong if you pick from that selection.

 Accessorise accordingly

-Things like hats, jewellery and luggage should be in keeping with the smart casual theme.
-What’s the point in putting all of that effort into crafting the perfect smart casual outfit only to let it down by slinging a battered old drawstring bag over the shoulder of your blazer?
+Things like hats, jewelry and luggage should be in keeping with the smart-casual theme.
+What’s the point in putting all of that effort into crafting the perfect smart-casual outfit only to let it down by slinging a battered old drawstring bag over the shoulder of your blazer?

 Instead, go for something like a sleek leather folio or canvas holdall – still practical and functional, but with a smarter feel that ties in nicely with everything else.